HKU-BAL/ClusterV/README.md

 For more parameters setting, please check the [parameters page](/docs/options.md).

 For understanding the output files, please check the [output page](/docs/output.md).

+Make sure you are in the clusterV environment by using `conda activate clusterV`, when using conda environment.

 ```bash
 CV_DIR="{ClusterV repo path}"